 AV Mazzega Red & White Globe Table Lamps

-Materials: Red and white hand blown crystal glass globes, clear glass stripe in the middle.
+Materials: Red and white hand blown crystal glass globe lampshades with a clear glass ring in the middle.
 Bakelite E27 sockets.

 Height: 23 cm / 9.05”